Senior UI / UX Designer

 Prototype, animation, user research, and product interface direction.

-A clinical UX/UI redesign for clearer patient data, calmer assessments, and faster decision-making.
+A clinical UX/UI redesign for patient data that surfaces quickly, organized assessment flows, and faster decision-making.

 Prototype, animation, user research, and product interface direction.